-The assessed coursework in your first year comprises Crystallography class work and Practical reports.
+The assessed coursework in your first year comprises Crystallography class work, Computing for Materials Science and Practical reports.
 Please read the extract below taken from the Examination Regulations on the Materials Science Preliminary Examination:

 "In the assessment of the Materials coursework, the Moderators shall take into consideration the requirement for a candidate to complete the coursework to a satisfactory level as defined from time to time by the Faculty of Materials and published in the Course Handbook.